ibexa/documentation-user/docs/ibexa_engage/ibexa_engage.md

 - **Mobile** - uses a link from Qualifio to integrate a campaign that is optimized for mobile usage.

+!!! note
     Each publication channel type is automatically responsive and can be use on any mobile device.

 ## Work with campaigns